 International Trade and Competitiveness

 AF&PA supports trade policies that advance our industry’s strong global market position.
 In an increasingly globalized market, it is critical for the U.S. paper and wood products manufacturing industry to achieve unrestricted access to international markets and level the playing field among international competitors by eliminating both tariff and non-tariff barriers.
 The U.S. already provides tariff-free access for paper and paperboard while import tariffs on wood products are relatively low.
 Our industry’s largest export markets for pulp, paper and paperboard are East Asia (26.3 percent of U.S. exports), Canada (25.2 percent), Mexico (19.7 percent) and Europe (14.4 percent).

-AF&PA supports trade agreements that are designed to generate substantive economic benefits to U.S. forest products companies and their workers.
-This includes indirect exports that result from increased domestic sales to U.S. companies in other sectors that would benefit from increased exports.
+AF&PA supports trade agreements designed to generate substantive economic benefits for U.S. forest products companies and their workers.
+This includes indirect exports that result from increased domestic sales in the U.S. in other sectors that would benefit from increased exports (e.g., packaging).

 AF&PA supports the elimination of market-distorting subsidies and other financial support provided by foreign governments for new manufacturing, for existing unsustainable manufacturing capacity and for wood fiber used in the manufacture of forest products.
-These practices distort markets for forest products and put increased pressure on forest resources.
+These practices distort markets for forest products, lead to global overcapacity and put increased pressure on forest resources.
 AF&PA looks for opportunities to achieve subsidies discipline in bilateral and multilateral negotiations and work with our partners in the global forest products industry to ensure that global markets for forest and paper products are open, fair and competitive.

-AF&PA encourages the administration to use existing international monetary and trade rules or, where necessary, strengthen international rules against currency manipulation by other countries.
-If necessary, Congress should pass responsible legislation that is compatible with the rules of the WTO.
+AF&PA encourages the U.S. administration to use existing international monetary and trade rules or, where necessary, strengthen international rules against currency manipulation by other countries.
+If necessary, Congress should pass responsible legislation that is compatible with the rules of the World Trade Organization.